 Users with Asian or Arabic operating systems should pay close attention to Greek and math symbols, as your typefaces may not be Unicode.
 Use a Unicode typeface if possible.

-If you need a character not found in the table, and you can't copy and paste in, email the Abstract Manager with the details.
+If you need a character not found in the table, and you can't copy and paste in, email the Technical Support with the details.
 They will insert the correct character for you.

 Bulleted and Numbered Lists

 If you create a bullet list or numbered list using the built-in formatting buttons in MS Word, your lists should copy and paste in correctly, and be converted to their html equivalents - an unordered list and an ordered list.
 If you look at the source code a bulleted list will appear as:<ul>

 - Point 1

 If it doesn't look correct on the screen, then something has gone wrong.
 Try deleting the list and copy and paste again.
 If it still doesn't look correct, delete the list (check source code to make sure you have it all), and then use the Numbered List and Bulleted List buttons to create the list on the site.